straps/node-dbmon/Readme.md

 To see the complete list of options see [lib/channelDefaults.js](https://github.com/straps/node-dbmon/blob/master/lib/channelDefaults.js)

+### Sample for the new filesystem driver

+On linux, you can experiment the new `filesystem` driver.
+It is based on `inotifywait`, a linux command line utility that helps you monitor for file changes; on ubuntu you can install it by typing

+    sudo apt-get install inotify-tools

+Now Execute this code

+    require('dbmon').channel({
+      driver:'filesystem',
+      driverOpts:{filesystem:{root:'/home'}},
+      method:'inotifywait',
+      transports:'console'
+    });

+and monitor the console when you create/modify/delete files on your home directory or subdirectories (Desktop too).
+FUN

 ## Structure and Naming Conventions

 Dbmon is designed to be dynamic and easily extensible; there are 3 main actors to extend it